A Maze of Death: Synopsis

-The plot revolves around fourteen colonists of the planet Delmak-O. They are: Betty Jo Berm, a linguist; elderly Bert Kostler, settlement custodian; Maggie Walsh, a theologian; Ignatz Thugg, who oversees thermoplastics; Milton Babble, a physician; Wade Frazer, a psychologist; Tony Dunkelwelt, a geologist; Glen Belsnor, who specialises in telecommunications; Susie Smart, a typist; Roberta Rockingham, a sociologist; Ben Tallchief, a naturalist; Seth and Mary Morley, a marine biologist couple; and Ned Russell, an economist.
+The plot revolves around fourteen colonists of the planet Delmak-O. They are: Betty Jo Berm, a linguist; elderly Bert Kosler, settlement custodian; Maggie Walsh, a theologian; Ignatz Thugg, who oversees thermoplastics; Milton Babble, a physician; Wade Frazer, a psychologist; Tony Dunkelwelt, a geologist; Glen Belsnor, who specialises in telecommunications; Susie Smart, a typist; Roberta Rockingham, a sociologist; Ben Tallchief, a naturalist; Seth and Mary Morley, a marine biologist couple; and Ned Russell, an economist.

 The colonists travel in one-way rockets consecutively to Delmak-O to take part in an unknown colonization project.
 After all landed, their assignment should be communicated via satellite.
 However, the communication system fails, leaving the colonists without contact to the outside world.
 Thus, the colonists try to identify their task and explore Delmak-O.

 Delmak-O seems to be inhabited by both real and artificial beings and enormous cube-shaped, gelatinous objects ("tenches") that duplicate items presented to them and give out advice, in anagrams reminiscent of the I Ching.
 In addition, various members of the group report sightings of a large "Building."
 As various calamities continue to befall each character, part of the group ventures out to find the mysterious structure.
 Each member of the group perceives the Building's entrance motto, and thus its purpose, differently.

-One by one, the characters Tallchief, Smart, Berm, Dunkelwelt, Kostler and Walsh either kill themselves or are killed under mysterious circumstances.
+One by one, the characters Tallchief, Smart, Berm, Dunkelwelt, Kosler and Walsh either kill themselves or are killed under mysterious circumstances.
 During a fight between the remaining colonists Seth Morley is shot through the shoulder causing an artery to be severed.
 While recovering from an attempt to repair the artery, Morley is abducted by armed men who kill Belsnor.
 They put Morley aboard a small flying craft but Morley overpowers them and takes control of the craft.
 With it he discovers that Delmak-O seems in fact to be Earth, and he returns to the group to report this.